and-kal/refund-tax-income-blog-theme/cupper-hugo-theme/income-tax-refund-blog/content/upcoming/2025-10-28/index.md

 ---

-**Able Noise** [post-irishfolk, NL]
+**Able Noise** [weird folk, NL]

-And for some further freak folk and free sonic explorations stay tuned for some weird sounds, uncanny baritone guitar vibrations paired with pummeling drumming brought to you by George Knegtel, Alex Andropoulos and the physics of sound.
+And for some further freak folk and free sonic explorations stay tuned!
+There will be unfamiliar sounds, uncanny baritone guitar vibrations paired with pummeling drumming brought to you by George Knegtel, Alex Andropoulos and the physics of sound.

 [»High Tide«](https://ablenoise.bandcamp.com/album/high-tide) (2024 album)